njuguoyang/magnetic_modeling_codes/example/NLFFF_CAR_UNI/readme.md

 The files have to be used in combination with MPI-AMRVAC version 2.0+ (commit b7e967e), which can be found via [this link](https://github.com/amrvac/amrvac/tree/b7e967ecfbaa027a683fd54525f3a83cd0ad9251).

-The usrer files and setups for both the potential field and nonlinear force-free field are provided in the files:
+The user files and setups for both the potential field and nonlinear force-free field are provided in the files:
 > ./potential
 > ./